tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 * The client checks that the `nonce` field of the payload is equal to the `nonce` it sent in the extension of its ClientHelloInner: if not, then it presumes rejection; otherwise it presumes acceptance.

+When the server confirms only confirms rejection:
+* If the ServerHello does not contain an "ech" extension, then the client presumes acceptance.
+* The client checks that the "ech" extension of the ServerHello contains a well-formed `ECHNonce` as its payload: if not, it MUST abort with an "illegal_parameter" alert.
+* Finally, if the "ech" extension is well-formed, then the client presumes rejection.

 ### Accepted ECH